OlivierLeBozec/viewts/README.md

 viewts is a tool to analyse pts, pcr and dts in a ts MPEG2 stream.

-Qt and QChart are needed for this project.
+Qt and QCharts are needed for this project.

 Already compiled binaries (for windows and linux) are available in <https://github.com/OlivierLeBozec/tstools/releases>